-- 11.9.2.1.
-Planned Maintenance (PM) must be performed twice a year per Manufacturer's specifications.
+11.9.2.1.
+Planned maintenance (PM) must be performed twice a year per Manufacturer's specifications.
 This documentation must be maintained in the laboratory.
-The purpose of PM is to establish the initial installation and performance procedures that are required for evaluating the acceptability of the instruments performance.
-PM addresses immediate and future service issues on instrumentation to maximize system productivity. - 11.9.2.2.
-Daily, an instrument perform system check is performed and this documentation is maintained to make sure instrument hardware is functional. (i.e., detectors and pumps).
+The purpose of PM is to establish the initial installation and

+ANDREW M. CUOMO Governor HOWARD A. ZUCKER, M.D., J.D.
+Commissioner SALLY DRESLIN, M.S., R.N.
+Executive Deputy Commissioner performance procedures that are required the instruments performance.
+PM address issues on instrumentation to maximize sy ses immediate and future service 11.9.2.2.
+Daily, an instrument perform system check documentation is maintained to make sur- functional. (i.e detectors and pumps)